Updated February 3, 2019.

 - The amount expended will depend on the distance you must travel and the type of accommodations you choose.

-- If Right at Home requires you to attend its HIAC, you will pay the attendance fee, which will not exceed $500 per person to attend.
+- For your first HIAC, Right at Home will pay the attendance fee for up to two people to attend.
+If you bring more than two people, you will pay the attendance fee, which will not exceed $500 per person to attend.

 - The low estimate contemplates attendance by one person traveling to Right at Home’s headquarters in Omaha, Nebraska or other designated location for approximately 12 days for its training program.
 The low estimate does not include your attendance at the HIAC.